An API to provide MILA stock data

 By doing this side project I learned new technical implementation details related to the Go programming language, here I list them:

-3. How to use gomock to create mocks and use them in tests.
-Here is an example.
+to create mocks and use them in tests.
+Here is an example. - Although I try to avoid ORMs, this time I used

-4. Although I try to avoid ORMs, this time I used gorm because MILA API was a small and simple project.
+because MILA API was a small and simple project.
 Gorm helped me to reduce the time writing database access code significantly.
-Here are some examples: one and two.
+Here are some examples: one and two. - Iris (the web framework) is fast, flexible and simple to use.
+Here is an example.

 Next steps